 CB presents the Full Story of Tennis Genius who is best known as “King of Clay”.
 Our Rafael Nadal Childhood Story plus Untold Biography Facts brings to you a full account of notable events from his childhood time to date.

 The analysis of Rafael Nadal Biography involves his life story before fame, family life, parents, lifestyle, personal life, net worth and many off-pitch facts about him.

 Yes, everyone knows of his dominance and impressive play on clay courts.
 However, only a few consider Rafael Nadal’s Bio which is quite interesting.
 Now without further ado, let’s Begin.

-Rafael Nadal Childhood Story Plus Untold Biography Facts: Early Life
+Rafael Nadal Childhood Story – Early Life and Family Background:

 Rafael Nadal was born on the 3rd day of June 1986 at Manacor in Balearic Islands, Spain.
 He was born to his father Sebastián Nadal -a businessman with interests in Insurance, Manufacturing and Eateries- (pictured below with Rafael’s Mom).
 His mother, María Parera was a trader who sold perfumes at the time of his birth.

 Growing up in the Spanish City of Manacor, young Nadal did not only enjoy the loving company of his parents but that of his extended family which include his sporting uncles, Miguel Angel (a professional footballer and brother to Rafael’s mother) as well as Antonio “Tony” Nadal (a tennis coach and brother to Rafael’s father).

 Both Uncles were of great influence to Rafael childhood and their respective sporting endeavours robbed off on young Nadal who in no time got acquainted with Football and Tennis.